duneroadrunner/SaferCPlusPlus/index.md

 "norad proxy" pointers are to ["registered proxy" pointers](#tregisteredproxypointer) as [norad pointers](#norad-pointers) are to [registered pointers](#registered-pointers).
 That is, the difference is that the destruction of a a norad proxy object while a norad proxy pointer still references it will result in program termination.
 So like their registered counterparts:

 Norad proxy pointers are basically just norad pointers which target scope pointers, except that (more conveniently) they dereference to the scope pointer's target object rather than the scope pointer itself.
-That is, a `TNoradProxyPointer<T>` is similar to a `TNoradPointer<TXScopeItemFixedPointer<T> >`, except that it dereferences to the object of type `T` rather than the `TXScopeItemFixedPointer<T>`.
+That is, a `TNoradProxyPointer<T>` is similar to a `TNoradPointer<TXScopeFixedPointer<T> >`, except that it dereferences to the object of type `T` rather than the `TXScopeFixedPointer<T>`.
 They are also convertible back to scope pointers when needed.

-To be clear, a `TNoradProxyPointer<T>` doesn't have any functionality that a `TNoradPointer<TXScopeItemFixedPointer<T> >` does not already have, it's just more convenient in some  situations.
+To be clear, a `TNoradProxyPointer<T>` doesn't have any functionality that a `TNoradPointer<TXScopeFixedPointer<T> >` does not already have, it's just more convenient in some  situations.

 usage example: